 “We don’t speak English, we speak American”

 Once upon a time I was in Costa Rica trying to buy an ice cream.
-The seller couldn’t understand my Spanish, which really wasn’t bad in those days.
+A simple enough task, surely?
+However, the ice cream seller couldn’t understand my Spanish, which really wasn’t bad in those days.

 I tried English but he couldn’t understand that either.
 I slowed down my English – but didn’t raise my voice, I’m not that Brit!